 The residential doors at Century Lofts are considered commercial grade.
 The doors are 1 3/4" thick, and have a 2 3/4" backset from the vertical door edge to the centerline of the door locks.
 The wooden doors have 2 1/8" diameter holes cut for each of the 2 locks, and the spacing is 7 3/4" between the deadbolt and the regular lock.

 The Don-Jo company makes a highly-recommended door plate.
 Because Century Lofts has a 7 3/4" spacing between the door locks, a single plate is not made that can cover both locks, so a door plate will only cover 1 lock - two plates can be used to cover both locks if desired.
 The Don-Jo 81-CW-S (brushed stainless steel finish) fits the doors at Century Lofts.
 The plate is 4 1/2" high and 4 1/4" wide, with the correct door width, backset and hole size for the lock, and is 22 gauge (0.031") thick.
 It can be found on Amazon.com for under $20.
 This door plate will require the door edge to have some wood chiseled away to make clearance for the plate.
 There is a template in pdf form here.

-Unfortunately in 2015, there was been a team of 2 burglars that broke into residences at Century Lofts on 4 different occasions.
-They typically had one of them stand outside the front door and pretend to text or call on their phones until a resident of Century Lofts enters or exits the building, and they get inside.
-They then hang around the lobby until the area is clear, and they let the other burglar in.
+Unfortunately in 2015, there was a team of 2 burglars that broke into residences at Century Lofts on 4 different occasions.
+Typically one of them stood outside the front door and pretended to text or call on their phones until a resident entered or exited the building, and they got inside.
+They then hung around the lobby until the area was clear, and they let the other burglar in.
 Although Century Lofts has solid wood fire rated doors on the residences, they used a sharp screwdriver or something similar to pick away at the wood around the lock, and get the lock to open.
 That is why the "Wrap Around Door Plate" is recommended.

 Pictures of the 2 burglars are below - they have not been apprehended: